twitter/chill/README.md

 Discussion occurs primarily on the [Chill mailing list](https://groups.google.com/forum/#!forum/chill-user).
 Issues should be reported on the [GitHub issue tracker](https://github.com/twitter/chill/issues).

+## Get Involved + Code of Conduct

+Pull requests and bug reports are always welcome!

+We use a lightweight form of project governance inspired by the one used by Apache projects.
+Please see [Contributing and Committership](https://github.com/twitter/analytics-infra-governance#contributing-and-committership) for our code of conduct and our pull request review process.
+The TL;DR is send us a pull request, iterate on the feedback + discussion, and get a +1 from a [Committer](COMMITTERS.md) in order to get your PR accepted.

+The current list of active committers (who can +1 a pull request) can be found here: [Committers](COMMITTERS.md)

+A list of contributors to the project can be found here: [Contributors](https://github.com/twitter/chill/graphs/contributors)

 ## Maven

 Chill modules are available on Maven Central.
-The current groupid and version for all modules is, respectively, `"com.twitter"` and  `0.7.4` and each scala project is published for `2.10` and `2.11`.
+The current groupid and version for all modules is, respectively, `"com.twitter"` and  `0.8.0` and each scala project is published for `2.10`, `2.11` and `2.12`.
 Search [search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cchill) when in doubt.

 ## Authors